spuiuk/spuiuk.github.io/notes/ocs/rhel9_coredumps.md

   ceph-81007864-7c60-11f0-8388-525400762293-sidecar@smb.mysmb.0.0.mycephfs11.dyudcn:smbmetrics.service                                 loaded active running   Ceph sidecar smb.mysmb.0.0.mycephfs11.dyudcn:smbmetrics for 81007864-7c60-11f0-8388-525400762293
   ceph-81007864-7c60-11f0-8388-525400762293@smb.mysmb.0.0.mycephfs11.dyudcn.service                                                    loaded active running   Ceph smb.mysmb.0.0.mycephfs11.dyudcn for 81007864-7c60-11f0-8388-525400762293
 ```
+Now look for the main service name.
+The service names contain the cluster name(mysmb in this case).
+The main service name does not contain the terms "sidecar" or "init" in the service name.
 In this case the main service name is ceph-81007864-7c60-11f0-8388-525400762293@smb.mysmb.0.0.mycephfs11.dyudcn.service, the last one listed in the output above.

 Now use the systemctl edit command to modify the service file.